CZ-NIC/knot-resolver/manager/README.md

 ### Common tasks and interactions with the project

 After setting up the environment, you should be able to interract with the project by using `./poe` script.

+If you don't want to be writing the `./` prefix, you can install [PoeThePoet](https://github.com/nat-n/poethepoet) Python package globally and call `poe` directly.
+We would also recommend setting up its tab completition.
+Instructions can be found on [their GitHub page](https://github.com/nat-n/poethepoet#enable-tab-completion-for-your-shell).

+All possible commands can be listed by running the `poe` command without arguments or running the `poe help` command.
+The definition of these commands can be found in the `pyproject.toml` file.

-Common actions are:
+Most common actions are:

 * `poe run` - runs the manager from the source
 * `poe docs` - creates HTML documentation
 * `poe test` - unit tests
-* `poe tox` - unit tests in all supported Python versions (must not be run outside of virtualenv, otherwise it fails to find multiple versions of Python)
 * `poe check` - static code analysis
 * `poe format` - runs code formater
-* `poe fixdeps` - update installed dependencies according to the project's configuration
-* `poe clean` - cleanup the repository from unwanted files
-* `poe integration` - run the integration tests

-All possible commands can be listed by running the `poe` command without arguments.
-The definition of these commands can be found in the `pyproject.toml` file.

-If you don't want to be writing the `./` prefix, you can install [PoeThePoet](https://github.com/nat-n/poethepoet) Python package globally and call `poe` directly.
-I would also recommend setting up its tab completition.
-Instructions can be found on [their GitHub page](https://github.com/nat-n/poethepoet#enable-tab-completion-for-your-shell).

 ### Contributing